u6170252806-cmd/CasTorrent/README.md

 With CasTorrent, you can manage your torrents in the background without slowing down your system.
 Its intuitive interface makes it easy to track download progress, check torrent status, and control seeding.

 Designed for simplicity and performance, CasTorrent gives you all the essential torrenting features in a clean, Python-powered package.

+Please download the stable build if you want you can try the beta testing but things might not work (proxies etc), only download if you want to expirment with new features